 PHYSICAL ACTIVITY contains four lesson plans with suggested activities that are designed to identify and address barriers to becoming physically active and identify lifestyle changes to encourage regular physical activity.
 Each lesson plan includes in-class activities to reinforce these concepts as well as an out-of-class physical activity to demonstrate various options for being active.
 The activities have been designed to contribute to the "physical literacy" of students, by contributing to the development of their: fundamental movement skills, knowledge and understanding (e.g. game play, fitness,etc.), levels of confidence and physical competence.
-More information on physical literacy can be found at: www.phecanada.ca by clicking the box titled "What is Physical Literacy?".
+More information on physical literacy can be found at: phecanada.ca and choose Activate.

 NUTRITION offers an overview of healthy eating tips and strategies, along with a lesson plan that provides information on the nutritional facts presented on the product labels on most pre-packaged foods.
 In this section, leaders are encouraged to help students review their eating habits and identify simple changes that promote healthier eating choices.
-Eating Well with Canada's Food Guide is also reproduced in this section as a readily accessible resource.
+Canada's Food Guide is also reproduced in this section as a readily accessible resource.
 EMOTIONAL HEALTH includes three lesson plans concerning body image and self image.
 This section also provides resource materials should leaders want to discuss self esteem, relationships, cyber bullying and peer pressure.